golharam/cohort-matcher/README.md

 # cohort-matcher #

-A workflow for comparing two cohorts of [BAM files](https://samtools.github.io/hts-specs/SAMv1.pdf) to determine if they contain reads sequenced from the same samples or patients by counting genotype matches at common SNPs.
-Cohort-matcher is an efficient, cloud-enabled implementation of BAM-matcher.
+A workflow for comparing multiple cohorts of [BAM files](https://samtools.github.io/hts-specs/SAMv1.pdf) to determine if they contain reads sequenced from the same samples or patients by counting genotype matches at common SNPs.
+Cohort-matcher is an efficient, cloud-enabled variation of BAM-matcher.

-BAM-matcher is most useful at comparing whole-genome-sequencing (WGS), whole-exome-sequencing (WES) and RNA-sequencing (RNA-seq) human data, but can also be customised to compare panel data or non-human data.

 # Algorithm #